Biggles

 Hand rearing a sick foal is extremely challenging & expensive and despite improving daily, Biggles needed round the clock care.

-We hope to find him a foster mum but this is a huge long-term commitment for our small charity as he will accumulate costs in excess of £2,500 per year and will now be Here4Horses’ responsibility for life.
+He will accumulate costs to us, in excess of £2,500 per year and will now be Here4Horses’ responsibility for life.

 Please give what you can to help this wee boy, our team of volunteers will be eternally grateful for any sum you can afford.